-Join Albany Area Amateur Astronomers for a free tour of the night sky with telescopes provided.
+Calling all night owls to come explore the night sky with us!
+Join Albany Area Amateur Astronomers for a free tour of skies with telescopes provided.
 Cloudy skies may delay to Saturday, so call 953-0356 to confirm.
-Please use Winter Entrance and follow signs to program at Deerfield lawn.
+Please use Winter Entrance and follow signs to program.
 Free!

 Join a park naturalist on a bird walk to find some of Grafton Lake State Park's most colorful wildlife.
 Enjoy a walk in the park while learning birding basics and gain a better understanding of our feathered friends.
 The walk will be geared towards begin ners.
 Please bring binoculars and a small pocket bird guide if you have them.
 Meets at Mill Pond parking lot, accessed via the park's Winter Entrance on North Long Pond Road.
 Donations appreciated.
 Please RSVP and let us know if you need binoculars: 279-1155